Bolognese Sauce

 Instructions

-- Add oil and butter to large stockpot; add chopped carrots, onion and celery; saute for 8 minutes2 tablespoons butter, 1 tablespoon oil, ½ cup chopped yellow onion, ⅔ cup chopped carrot, ⅔ cup chopped celery
+- Add oil and butter to large stockpot; add vegetables and saute for 6- 8 minutes2 tablespoons butter, 1 tablespoon oil, ½ cup chopped yellow onion, ⅔ cup chopped carrot, ⅔ cup chopped celery

-- Add ground beef and pork to vegetbles to same stockpot; cook until beef and pork are browned (no visible pink) (See Recipe Notes: "Cook the Meat")1 pound ground beef, 1 pound ground Italian sausage
+- Add ground beef and pork to the same stockpot; cook until beef and pork are browned (no visible pink) (See Recipe Notes: "Cook the Meat")1 pound ground beef, 1 pound ground Italian sausage

-- Add garlic, red wine, tomato paste, pepper, nutmeg and bay leaves to stockpot; combine well½ teaspoon ground nutmeg, 2 tablespoons garlic, 2 dried bay leaves, 3 ounces tomato paste, ½ cup red wine, 1 teaspoon ground black pepper
+- Add minced garlic, red wine, tomato paste, pepper, nutmeg and bay leaves to stockpot; combine well then stir in milk or cream and cook 10-12 minutes or until evaporated.
+Add in tomatoes and their juice and break into smaller pieces.½ cup milk or heavy cream, 1 teaspoon ground black pepper, ½ teaspoon ground nutmeg, 2 tablespoons garlic, 2 dried bay leaves, 3 ounces tomato paste, ½ cup red wine, 1 ( 28 oz. can) whole peeled tomatoes

 Delicious pasta sauce for sure, but the way you wrote that recipe was genius!
 I didn’t have to scroll up to the top for my ingredients, losing my place.
 Excellent recipe all the way around!